ainsleyCrawford/Mathematics/README.md

                                                     O O O O O        O O O O O O        O O O O O O O O O O O O O        O O O O O O O O O O O O O O *Figure 2: The first seven square numbers represented diagrammatically.*
+Inspection of *Figure 2* reveals that from the first square number to the second is an increase of three dots, from the second to the third is an increase of five, and from the third to the fourth is an increase of seven.
+This pattern of the additional number of dots increases by two each time is persistent and is easily coded.
 ### Logic
 ## Pentagonal Numbers
 ### Description